Big Scrub Landcare Resources

 Big Scrub Landcare’s Rainforest Restoration Manual

 Our Rainforest Restoration Manual is a practical data source for Landcare groups, land managers and rainforest regenerators.
 It is a comprehensive guide for rehabilitating and caring for existing subtropical rainforest remnants and re-establishing rainforest on land from which it has been cleared.

 Curious to explore the Big Scrub, learn about its history, and the indigenous stories of our region and people behind the places – the dedicated professionals who care for our rainforests and their threatened species?
 Big Scrub Landcare’s ‘Journey through Time’ is a stunning publication complete with beautiful rainforest photography and drawings, sharing insights of the Big Scrub Rainforest, its past, present and conservation for the future.
 This publication showcases contributions from eminent conservationists, ecologists, artists and photographers to celebrate our rainforests and their threatened species.
 It comprises 175 pages exploring the vales of our magnificent rainforest, the places, their meanings and restoration projects saving our rainforest for future generations.
 A perfect gift for family and friends.
 All proceeds go to protecting the Big Scrub.
-The book can be purchased at the Book Room in Byron Bay, Book Warehouse in Lismore or can be purchased online.
+The book can be purchased at the Book Room in Byron Bay, Book Warehouse in Lismore – limited stock remaining before our updated edition is released.

 ‘Australian Rainforest Seeds’ Guidebook